 Some are HVAC-R technicians, which means they also work with refrigeration.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar position.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
 It requires a specific skill set, extensive instruction and ongoing certification.

 - Avoid being stuck at a desk or in an office.